Egyptians Mobilize Against Sexual Harassment

 I left Egypt inspired by the brave women and men I met who relentlessly speak out against sexual harassment and keep trying new initiatives, no matter the danger.
 They are determined that one day Egypt’s public places will be safe for women.

-More articles in WMC News & Features by Category: Arts and culture, International, Media, Violence against women
+More articles by Category: Arts and culture, International, Media, Violence against women